MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-use-vscode-extension-to-debug-locally.md

 Use the VS Code extension to set up your local environment.

 1. Create an empty directory and open this folder in VS Code
-2. Open Command Pallette (Ctrl+Shift+P)
+2. Open Command Palette (Ctrl+Shift+P)
 3. Type and pick **Azure Developer: Initialize a new application**
 !["Initialize"](media/how-to-use-vscode-extension-to-debug-locally/cmd-init.png)
-4. Select one of templates in private preview, for example, "Azure-Samples/todo-nodejs-mongo"
+4. Select one of templates, for example, "Azure-Samples/todo-nodejs-mongo"
     - Provide environment name, location and select the Azure subscription when prompted

 The following files are included in the .vscode folder:

 - `launch.json` includes debug configurations so you can **Debug Web** or **Debug API**.
 You see the same options in **Run and Debug** (Ctrl-Shift-D).
 - `tasks.json` includes configurations so you can start the web and/or the API servers.
-You see the same options if you go to the Command Pallete and run **Task: run task**.
+You see the same options if you go to the Command Palette and run **Task: run task**.

 > [!NOTE]
 > Learn more about [Debugging](https://code.visualstudio.com/docs/editor/debugging) and [Tasks](https://code.visualstudio.com/docs/editor/tasks) in VS Code.